Being able to manage your time!!!

 Analyze all tasks and priorities and divide these between urgent / not urgent versus important / not important.

-Urgent issues need to be handled and always have an immediate impact on the outcome of business e.g. following up on quotes, contacting a sales lead, etc. Important issues have a longer term impact on business results.
+Urgent issues need to be handled and always have an immediate impact on the outcome of business e.g. following up on quotes, contacting a sales lead, etc. Important issues have a longer-term impact on business results.
 No immediate urgency but if not done or prioritised, it can have a real negative impact on future growth, success or even failure of the business e.g. strategic planning, financial planning, budgets and sales forecasts, etc.

-Some tips in mastery of time are:
+Some tips for mastery of time are:

 • Create this default diary in advance e.g. every Friday afternoon or Sunday evening.
 Gather all information and material to ‘hit the road running’

 • Stop procrastination – Do the toughest things first!
 First things first!
-Stephen Covey’s third habit in the Seven habits of highly effective People.
+Stephen Covey’s third habit in the Seven Habits of Highly Effective People.